Anthony Edwards (actor): Theater

 After a long career in television, Edwards made his Broadway debut as his second act in 2018 in the revival of Children of a Lesser God at Studio 54.
 In 2015 he appeared in Classic Stage Company's A Month in the Country but his stage acting career began when he was growing up in Santa Barbara.

 On May 13, 2022, Edwards made his unexpected Broadway musical debut when he appeared as Dr. Walker in the Broadway production of Girl from the North Country due to COVID-19 cases impacting the cast.
 The show also stars his wife, Mare Winningham.

+Edwards appeared in the 2024 Broadway production of Prayer for the French Republic by Joshua Harmon.

 Personal life

-Edwards was married to Jeanine Lobell, with whom he had one son and three daughters, from 1994–2015.
-At the end of 2021, Edwards and long-time friend and fellow actor Mare Winningham eloped.
+Edwards was married to Jeanine Lobell from 1994 to 2015.
+They have one son and three daughters.
+At the end of 2021, Edwards and longtime friend and fellow actor Mare Winningham eloped.

-On November 10, 2017, Edwards wrote an essay on Medium, in which he stated that screenwriter/producer Gary Goddard befriended and then sexually assaulted him and several of his friends "for years" beginning when they were 12 years old.
+On November 10, 2017, Edwards wrote an essay on Medium, in which he stated that producer and screenwriter Gary Goddard had befriended and for years sexually assaulted him and his friends, beginning when they were 12 years old.

 Edwards has been a licensed private pilot since 2012.